Los Angeles Drug Crime Attorney

 Can I Get Rehabilitation Instead Of Jail Time?

-If you get charged with a felony drug offense in the Los Angeles, San Fernando Valley, or surrounding counties, you have a severe case on your hands.
+If you get charged with a felony drug offense in the Los Angeles, San Fernando Valley, or surrounding counties, you have a severe case.
 As a result of recent changes in California drug laws, most possession cases that were previously considered felonies are now misdemeanors.

-This means that if you've received a felony drug charge, you were probably selling, transporting, or possessing a drug for sale—all of which result in severe consequences.
+This means that if you've received a felony drug charge, you were probably selling, transporting, or possessing a drug for sale, resulting in severe consequences.
 If you are convicted of a felony drug charge, you will lose your right to vote and use or possess firearms.

 You should obtain a criminal defense lawyer who deals with felony drug offenses.
 I've been dealing with this for 25 years.
 If my client has been charged with a serious drug offense, I will try to get the case dismissed; if that's not possible, I will try to get it reduced to a misdemeanor.